Polynomial Curve Systems are Exponentially Decaying: Introduction

 \section{Introduction}

-The dynamics of the curve system for a Thurston map is closely related to the boundary behaviour of the action of the Thurston pull back map on its Teichm\"{u}ller space, which was deeply studied in recent years\cite{KPS}\cite{L}\cite{P0}\cite{S}.
-This in turn leads to the following open problem in holomorphic dynamics \cite{BHI}\cite{P}.
+The dynamics of the curve system for a Thurston map is closely related to the rationality of a topological map and the boundary behavior of the action of the Thurston pullback map on its Teichm\"uller space.
+Both aspects have been studied extensively in recent years; see \cite{BDP,BN,BFH,BLMW,BHI,BHL,CFPP,F,HS,KPS,L,P1,P0,P2,PT,RSY,S,Se,SY,ST,T}¡ªand this list is by no means complete.
+This connection leads to the following open problem in holomorphic dynamics \cite{BDP,BHI,P}.